 del <filename1> <filename2>

-Delete all files in a folder using the below command.
-Since you are deleting all the files in a folder, Windows will warn you.
-Simply type Y and press Enter to confirm file deletion.
+Since we are deleting all the files in a folder, the Command Prompt window will warn you.
+Simply type “Y” and press “Enter” to confirm file deletion.

-3. Command to delete files with a specific extension
+How to delete files with a specific extension using CMD

-If the file you are trying to delete is read-only then the command prompt won't be able to delete even with the admin rights.
-If you try to delete a read-only file via command prompt using the above command, you will receive "Access is denied” error message.
+Unlike regular files, read-only files are protected and difficult to delete by design.
+If you try to delete a read-only file using the normal commands shown above, you will receive the “Access is denied” error message.

 del /f <filename>